sst/guide/_chapters/login-with-aws-cognito.md

 1. It creates a new `CognitoUserPool` using the details from our config.
 And it creates a new `CognitoUser` using the email that is passed in.

-2. It then authenticates our user using the authentication details with the call `user.authenticateUser`.
+2. It then authenticates our user using the authentication details with the `user.authenticateUser` method.

 3. Since, the login call is asynchronous we return a `Promise` object.
 This way we can call this method directly without fidgeting with callbacks.